microsoft/vscode-docs/docs/editor/accessibility.md

 ## Terminal accessibility

-Output in the terminal can be navigated through by using the scroll commands available in the command palette (press F1 and search "Terminal Scroll").
+Output in the Integrated Terminal can be navigated through by using the scroll commands available in the Command Palette (press `kbstyle(F1)` and search for "Terminal Scroll").

 ## Debugger accessibility